What is HLA?

 How does HLA typing and matching happen?

-The first step is to have your blood drawn or the inside of your cheek swabbed.
-Your doctor will send the blood sample or cheek swab to lab where it’s tested to figure out your HLA type.
+HLA typing begins with having your blood drawn or the inside of your cheek swabbed.
+Your doctor will send the blood sample or cheek swab to a lab where it’s tested to determine your HLA type.

 Who am I most likely to match?

-In your family, each brother and sister who shares the same parents as you has a 25% chance (1 in 4) of being a complete (or full) HLA match.
+In your family, each brother and sister who shares the same parents as you has a 25% chance (1 in 4) of being a full HLA match.
 About 70% (7 out of 10) of patients who need a transplant won’t have a fully matched donor in their immediate family.
 Extended family members are not likely to be full HLA matches.

 Because you inherit half of your HLA from your mother and half from your father, parents and children share half of the same HLA.
-So your parent or child could be your donor for a haploidentical transplant.
+This means your parent or child could be a potential donor for a haploidentical transplant.

 Where can I get my HLA tested?

-HLA typing should be done early after your diagnosis.
-If you haven't been to a transplant center yet, your doctor can have your HLA typing done for free through our NMDPSM HLA Today program.
+HLA typing should be done as soon as possible after your diagnosis.
+If you haven't been to a transplant center yet, your doctor can have your HLA typing done for free through our NMDP HLA Today program (Opens in a new tab).

 If you are a hematologist or oncologist who would like to learn more about our HLA Today program, visit network.nmdp.org (Opens in a new tab) or email us at HLAToday@nmdp.org.